cakwok/Autonomous-Driving/6. PID Control/readme.md

 The algorithm iterate each parameter (P, I, D) while the sum of probing is larger than a tolerance.
 In each iteration, the parameter would be increased with or decreased by a small value, check if a better error until it is no longer moving.
 Then the parameter value would be updated accordingly.

 #### Project Summary
-The goal is to design a PID controller to perform vehicle trajectory tracking and simulate on the CARLA simulator.
+In the previous project I have built a path planner for the autonomous vehicle.
+The objective in this project is to build the steer and throttle controller using PID controller, so that the car follows the trajectory.
+The result is simulater with the CARLA simulator.